 - Remember impact over intention.
 Be mindful of the impact of your words, deeds, and actions on your fellow feminists.
 Be respectful of others identities, experiences, and thoughts.
 Intention is nice, but impact is real.

-We are aiming to create a conference that contributes to the movement of creating a world in which women of color, LGBTQIA people, gender non-conforming people, and all people are treated equally and with dignity and respect.
+We are aiming to create a conference that contributes to the movement of creating a world in which women of color, people with disabilities, LGBTQIA+ people, gender non-conforming people, and all people are treated equally and with dignity and respect.
 With your help, we can get there.
-Thank you for coming, and have a great time at NYFLC 2017!
+Thank you for coming and have a great time at NYFLC!